International Student Admissions Guide

 • Step 2: online application

-All international applicants for the Bachelor of Science (Veterinary Bioscience), including International students studying in Australia, should submit an application online.
+All international applicants for the Bachelor of Science (Veterinary Bioscience), including International students studying in Australia, should submit an application online to the University’s International Application System.

 Even if you have not yet completed your current qualification, you will still be required to apply by this date.
 Late applications will not be accepted.